 “The pain did not worry me very much, but I dreaded meeting friends and relatives for I feared their pity and I was glad that Sweden was so far from my sick-bed in America.
 But I have a natural resilience and as I got better my moods of depression gradually subsided.”

 The Associated Press reported the next day that she suffered only minor injuries after being struck by three spent pellets of birdshot, and had been released from hospital after treatment.
 The story fed to them may well have been played down – the news item was syndicated around the world, including Sweden.
 That said, the pellets were erroneously reported elsewhere as being buckshot, which would have caused much more serious injuries.
-In late January 1953 she was re-admitted for plastic surgery to remove the scars.

 “I think prayer helped me a great deal.
 I only pray when something goes wrong and then I pray all the time.
 I know this sounds selfish and silly, but I am trying to be honest about myself and I think a good many people are made in the same way if they will only admit it.”